-This Gondor Crown coin from the Lord of the Rings by J. R. R. Tolkien is struck from solid nickel silver, measures 3.2 cm in diameter, and weighs about 13.2 grams.
+This Gondor Crown coin is based on the Lord of the Rings by J. R. R. Tolkien.
+The celebration coin is struck from solid nickel silver, measures 3.2 cm in diameter, and weighs about 13.2 grams.
 Mounted on a 30" plated chain that is certified nickel-free.
 Coin artwork by Greg Franck-Weiby.

 The product is treated to look as if it has been handled and circulated.
 This process is done by hand, and it is both an art and a science, coloring and patinas will vary.
 No two are exactly the same!
 Coins are struck one at a time in the USA using antique machinery and traditional coining techniques.
 A colorful description is included with history, translations, and facts about the coins.